rust-lang/rfcs/0000-backtrace-in-core.md

 This RFC proposes moving the `Backtrace` type from std to core (and some changes to `Backtrace` to facilitate this).
 The change is motivated by the desire to move `Error` from std to core, which requires either moving `Backtrace` or abstracting it out of `Error`.

-Backtrace is a (often specifically formatted) list of function calls which program was in at the moment of its generation.
-Backtraces in Rust are generated when a program reaches an unrecoverable error and panics.
-In the other case (recoverable errors) they are handled by choosing a "fail path" which informs the user that an error ocurred and the program proceeds.
+Backtrace is a (often specifically formatted) list of function calls which the program was in at the moment of its generation.
+Backtraces in Rust are generated when a program reaches an unrecoverable error and panics or they can be captured and stored when constructing recoverable errors by manually calling `Backtrace::capture()`.

 This RFC does not cover eventually expanding the `Backtrace` API to include more functions and it does not solve the way backtraces are collected (although it proposes different takes on the matter).